OhDeerNeil/ohdeerneil.github.io/content/projects/breachers/index.md

 ### The project:

- [Breachers](https://www.youtube.com/watch?v=MlFI6vA5kGA) is a competitive VR round based shooter.
+ [Breachers](https://www.youtube.com/watch?v=MlFI6vA5kGA) is a competitive VR round-based shooter.
 With an ingame economy, different weapons, and gadgets to facilitate high intensity gameplay.

-**Created with** Unity3D, Blender, Photon Fusion **Developed for** Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR
+**Created with** Unity3D, Photon Fusion, Vivox

+**Developed for** Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR

 ### My role:
-As a junior programmer, my role existed out of the expected support of main features, with the following being some of the main features I was responsible or co-responsible for:
+As a junior programmer, my role consisted of implementing and supporting the following main features:

+* Voicechat and related gameplay elements: implementing Vivox allowing players to keep in constant voice contact with each other.
 * The ping system: a simplified in game way for players to highlight points of interest without having to use voice chat.
 * Gadgets, implementing and finetuning:
 	- Proximity Sensor